Hariharan15nov/lab-gotta-catch-em-all/README.md

 pokemonName = Dragonite
 pokemonNumber = 149
 characteristics = "Dragonite is capable of flying faster than the speed of sound.
-It is a kindhearted Pokémon with human-like intelligence.
+It is a kindhearted PokÃ©mon with human-like intelligence.
 It shows signs of altruism." type = "DRAGON" evolution = "DRATINI" baseExp = "270"